qlibs/mph/README.md

       To use `mph` keys have to be known at compile-time so that this knowledge can be used to generate code with maximized performance - which is the main goal of the library.

+- How `mph` works under the hood?

+    > `mph` takes advantage of knowing the key/value pairs at compile-time as well as the specific hardware instructions.
+      `mph` evaluates, at compile-time, which policies can be used and which will deliver the fastest performance.
+      `mph, then, picks the 'best' one and apply input data to it.

+- Can I do better than `mph`?

+    > Of course!
+The more knowledge of the input data and the hardware the better potential performance.
+      `mph` is a library with flexibility in mind as there is no silver-bullet to the performance (Always measure!).
+      `mph` allows customization (See [API](#api)) for specific use-cases/platforms/etc.
+      The main idea is to have different, specialized policies which will perform best in specific circumstances and can be chosen at compile-time based on given list of key/value paris.

 - Is `mph` cross-platform?

     > In priniple the design is not platform specific and it depeonds on available policies.